seamless-medley/medley/README.md

 - **Unpredictability with Purpose**: Medley seeks to recreate the excitement of not knowing what song comes next, while ensuring that each transition makes sense musically and emotionally.

 - **Enhancing Interaction**: While traditional radio offers limited listener interaction, Medley incorporates features like Discord integration to allow users to engage with the audio stream, request songs, and customize their experience.

-## Key Features
-- 🔀 Automatic and seamless music playback
-  - With customizable mixing behavior through embedded metadata
-- 🎨 Artist rotation to ensure variety
-  - This prevents the repetition of songs from the same artist too frequently, much like a well-curated radio station.
-- 🔊 ReplayGain and DSP audio limiter for consistent sound quality
-- 🚀 Multi-platform audio streaming
-- 🤖 Interactive Discord bot with slash commands

 ## Supported File Formats